-Update 5/30/2017: We’ve updated this article to remove all of the software that was outdated, as well as any software with an altered pricing model that’s no longer free.
+Update 5/30/2017: We’ve updated this article to add an additional software option, and to remove any software that was outdated or no longer free.

 I always felt a bit bad taking one of the free samples at the supermarket.

 Yes, I know that’s what they’re there for.
 And I know the reps passing out cups of chips, or cheese, or (at Whole Foods, at least) nice red wine are only doing it to entice me to buy something.

 I felt like I was taking advantage of their generosity by eating what they gave me, but then not buying what they were selling.

 In fact, it turns out this is a well-known principle of social psychology.
 Companies count on you feeling bad about not reciprocating the “favor” of a free sample in order to sell you more stuff.

 Once I learned this, it became much easier for me to accept that free sample without the accompanying pang of guilt and burning need to somehow escape the judgmental gaze of everyone at the grocery store (I’m great fun in social situations).